Sandstorm95/Flipkart-Clone/README.md

-This is the clone of the e-commerce website.
+This is a clone of the e-commerce website.